Symmetry-driven Phononic Metamaterials: Breaking spatial symmetries

-In the absence of material loss, these elements are real-valued and, due to the resonant and directional nature of the elementary constituents, they can be either positive or negative, corresponding to an in-phase or out-of-phase macroscopic response of the medium, respectively\cite{milton2007modifications}.
-In the case of a diagonal mass density tensor, the resulting dispersion relation in the $(k_x,k_y)$ plane can be written as $k_x/\rho_{xx}+k_y/\rho_{yy}=\beta\omega^2$, where $\beta$ is the scalar compressibility.
-This relation shows that the tensor components dictate the shape of the isofrequency contours of the system, which describes the spatial properties of wave propagation in the medium at the operating frequency $f=\omega/2\pi$.
-Interestingly, the topology of these contours is either open or closed as a function of whether the mass density tensor components have the same or opposite sign, respectively, with fundamentally different consequences on wave propagation\cite{krishnamoorthy2012topological}.
-As a landmark example of open contour topology, phononic hyperbolic metamaterials support extremely anisotropic properties, such as broadband, diffraction-free directional ray-like propagation, negative refraction, and enhanced wave-matter interaction.
-These phenomena arise across the entire frequency range for which the tensor elements have opposite signs, i.e., between two detuned spatially directional resonances, implying inherently broadband nature of this response.
-These features have been demonstrated experimentally for sound using membranes in a 2D waveguide (Fig.\,\ref{fig:Spatial}e, bottom panel).
-Other acoustic implementations have been demonstrated in the context of hyperlenses \cite{li2009hyperlens,lu2012hyperlenses}, as well as in elastodynamics using patterned plates\cite{oh2014truly,zhu2016single,lee2016extreme,dong2018broadband} and asymetric pillars\cite{yves2022moire}.
-Following recent advances in nano-optics\cite{gomez2016flatland}, sonic hyperbolic metasurfaces have been proposed\cite{quan2019hyperbolic}, relying on nonlocality embedded within the resonant couplings or the lattice structure, resulting in a spatial dependence of the effective compressibility.
-This nonlocality circumvents the constraints stemming from the inherent symmetry of the acoustic constitutive relations (Eq.\, \ref{eq:acousticconst}), which prevents the existence of anisotropic compressibility tensors in the local limit.
+This expression directly shows that the anisotropy affects the shape of the isofrequency contours of the system, which describe the spatial properties of wave propagation in the medium at the operating frequency $\omega$ in Fourier space.
+Indeed, depending on the relative signs of the eigenvalues of the mass density tensor, the isofrequency contours may have different topologies (open or closed), with fundamentally different consequences on wave behavior\cite{krishnamoorthy2012topological}.
+As a landmark example of open contour topology, phononic hyperbolic metamaterials support extremely anisotropic properties, such as broadband, diffraction-free directional ray-like propagation, negative refraction, and enhanced wave-matter interaction{\cite{poddubny2013hyperbolic,gomez2016flatland,huo2019hyperbolic}}.
+These features have been evidenced experimentally for sound using membranes in a 2D waveguide\cite{shen2015broadband} (Fig.\,\ref{fig:Spatial}h, right panel).
+Other acoustic implementations have been demonstrated in the context of hyperlenses \cite{li2009hyperlens,lu2012hyperlenses}, as well as in elastodynamics using patterned plates\cite{oh2014truly,zhu2016single,lee2016extreme,dong2018broadband} and asymmetric pillars\cite{yves2022moire}.
+Following recent advances in nano-optics\cite{gomez2016flatland}, sonic hyperbolic metasurfaces have also been proposed\cite{quan2019hyperbolic}.
+Rotation symmetry can be broken further in the case of multi-layer phononic structures, leading to extremely anisotropic and reconfigurable wave propagation, that we discuss in the context of twistronics in Sec.~\ref{twistronics}.